Adam-Collier/portfolio-site/content/blog/2020-05-30/index.md

 By understanding what components are available from the Gutenberg team anyone could hypothetically get a block up and running pretty quickly.

+### Tweak the Default Settings

-Okay enough of that tangent, let's get into the React side of things.
+Let's get into the React side of things.
 First of all, let's sort out our block settings, you will see the below bit of code in your `src/block.js` file:

 ```js
 // Block name.
 Block names must be a string that contains a namespace prefix.
 Example: my-plugin/my-custom-block.